Helicobacter pylori eradication protocols: History

 One of the first "eradication protocols", if not the first, was used by J. Robin Warren and Barry Marshall.
 Barry Marshall treated his own gastritis, which developed following intentional ingestion of H. pylori culture.
 He used bismuth salt and metronidazole.
 This treatment effectively cured his gastritis and eliminated the H. pylori infection.
 This is not the current eradication protocol.

 One of the first "modern" eradication protocols was a one-week triple therapy, which the Sydney gastroenterologist Thomas Borody formulated in 1987.
 As of 2006, a standard triple therapy is amoxicillin, clarithromycin, and a proton pump inhibitor such as omeprazole, lansoprazole, pantoprazole, or esomeprazole.
 Protocols with metronidazole were also in use.

 An example of a fixed-dose combination is PantoPac, containing pantoprazole, clarithromycin, and amoxicillin.

 Research

 Giving acetylcysteine before antibiotic treatment was effective in overcoming H. pylori antibiotic resistance in a study with 40 patients who had at least four eradication failures in their history.
 The researchers believe it works by inhibiting the formation of biofilm.

+Whereas the conventional proton pump inhibitor-based triple therapy is effective, there is research in using longer acid suppression therapies, in particular, using potassium competitive acid blocker (P-CAB) triple and dual therapy.
+In particular, vonoprazan is approved by the US Food and Drug Administration (FDA) for H. pylori eradication.